Skip to main content

 How does Berrien County compare to neighboring counties?

-Berrien County's estimated bill of $1,647/year is $361 less than neighboring Lowndes County ($2,008).
+The median Berrien County tax bill of $1,130/year (Census ACS 2024) is $620 less than neighboring Lowndes County ($1,750).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Berrien County?

-File a PT-311A with the Berrien County Board of Assessors at 201 North Davis St., Room 122, Nashville, GA 31639 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Berrien County Board of Assessors at 201 North Davis St., Room 122, Nashville, GA 31639, within 45 days of your notice date.
+Miss that window by a day and Nashville-area owners forfeit the whole year.

 Berrien County Assessor Contact